reg31/ToDoServer/README.md

 |npm install node-storage|
 |npm install simple-encryptor --save|

 If you are on Windows, you can run `npm/install.bat` to install those dependencies.

-2. Start the server using the `start node %~dp0server.js` command and verify the deployment by navigating to your server address in your preferred browser:
+B) Start the server using the `start node %~dp0server.js` command and verify the deployment by navigating to your server address in your preferred browser:

 ```sh
 http://localhost:28550